 Estimates of recoverable quantities of proved and probable reserves reported include judgmental assumptions regarding commodity prices, exchange rates, discount rates and production and transportation costs for future cash flows.
 It also requires interpretation of complex and difficult geological and geophysical models in order to make an assessment of the size, shape, depth and quality of reservoirs, and their anticipated recoveries.
 The economic, geological and technical factors used to estimate reserves may change from period to period.
 Changes in reported reserves can impact asset carrying values, the provision for restoration and the recognition of deferred tax assets, due to changes in expected future cash flows.
 Reserves are integral to the amount of amortisation charged to the Consolidated Statement of Comprehensive Income.
 Reserve estimates are prepared in accordance with guidelines prepared by the Society of Petroleum Engineers.

 Note 3.
-Other Income
+Interest Income

-2015 US\$'000 2014 US\$'000

-Interest income - external 307 110
+Interest income US\$'000 2.631 2015 US\$'000 307 2,631 307

-Sundry income - 1,877

-307 1,987

 Note 4.
 Other Costs